 We only start our manual individual production process after confirmation of order.
 Certain pieces are already stored in our wood storage, however, certain interim storage periods are necessary for the wood to settle.
 Further information on this matter can be found under manufacturing process.

 Besides the production of new instruments, we also make intensive efforts to repair instruments that were manufactured in our workshop.

 As you are receiving a handcrafted item, it is possible that an unforeseen capacity crunch occurs, due to the fact that our instruments are made primarily by people not machines.

 Please contact us via email, simply call, or pay our workshop a visit in person – if you chose the latter, please let us know in advance so we can plan accordingly.
 We advise our customers abroad to consult our international business partners.
 We also attend fairs and even host our own fair in spring, annually.
 If you are interested in attending, please check our news feed.

 Information regarding this topic can be found in the marketplace section of our website.

 We offer a wide range of instruments which can be customized according to age, level of competence, liquidity and of course preference.
-Apart from new instruments we also offer instruments from other manufacturers like F. A. Uebel and W. Schreiber & Söhne which we have reworked.
+A cheaper option for you might be an instrument from our Seggelke line.
+Our marketplace is always worth a visit as well.